we can influence our happiness with our mindset

 Coaching can be a rigorous learning process and it takes time to integrate that learning into everyday life.

-So is it Therapy?
+So is it therapy?

 While coaching can be therapeutic it is not therapy.
 Here are a few of the distinctions: